Bio

 October: 4 week solo show at TOLO Gallery, Omokoroa

-October: 2 works in Art Salon 2023, Fo Guang Yuan Art Gallery Auckland
+October: Art Salon 2023, Fo Guang Yuan Art Gallery Auckland

 June: Opotiki Arts members exhibition